-The Coast Guard does not fall under the Department of Defense.
-Until recently, the Coast Guard was under the Department of Transportation.
-Recent legislation has move the Coast Guard to the newly created Department of Homeland Defense.
-However, the Coast Guard is considered a military service, because, during times of war or conflict, the President of the United States can transfer any or all assets of the Coast Guard to the Department of the Navy.
-In fact, this has been done in almost every single conflict that the United States have ever been involved in.
-The Coast Guard is commanded by a 4-star admiral, known as the Coast Guard Commandant.
+The Coast Guard is unique because it is not part of the Defense Department.
+It has a unique position as part of the Department of Homeland Security.
+However, the Coast Guard is considered a military service, because, during times of war or conflict, the president can transfer any or all assets of the Coast Guard to the Department of the Navy.
+In fact, this has been done in almost every single conflict that the United States has been involved in.
+The Coast Guard is commanded by a four-star admiral, known as the Coast Guard commandant.

-The Coast Guard's 38,000 active-duty people, 8,000 Reservists, and 35,000 Auxiliarists serve in jobs ranging from communication specialists to small-boat operators and from maintenance specialists to aviation mechanics.
+As of early 2021, the Coast Guard's 40,500 active-duty people, more than 6,200 Reservists and more than 22,000 Auxiliarists serve in jobs ranging from communication specialists to small-boat operators and from maintenance specialists to aviation mechanics.
 According to its Posture Statement and 2021 Budget Overview, the Coast Guard accounted for:

 The following are the basic requirements for joining.
 You must: